List of former Universal Studios Florida attractions: History

 Two further shows throughout the park's history have been revamped several times.
 The first was StarToons which replaced The Adventures of Rocky and Bullwinkle Show which closed in 1993.
 StarToons, located in the Production Central area, operated from 1993 until 1996.
 When Woody Woodpecker's KidZone, opened in 1998, the park brought back the show as StarToons Character Meet and Greet.
 It was revamped once again in 2008 as StarToons: 80's Rewind.
 The second of the two shows was Animal Actors Stage which was replaced by Animal Planet Live in 2001.
 When Universal's contract with Animal Planet ended in 2006, the show was revamped as Animal Actors On Location.
 The show is similar to the original but with updated segments.

 Throughout the park's history of attraction closures, merchandise shops connected to major attractions have been closed and refurbished to fit the theming of the replacement attractions.

 Production Central

 The Adventures of Rocky and Bullwinkle Show

-The Adventures of Rocky and Bullwinkle Show opened in the summer of 1992.
-The attraction was a live stage show featuring many characters from the television series of the same name including Rocket J. Squirrel, Bullwinkle J. Moose, Boris Badenov, Natasha Fatale, Dudley Do-Right and Snidely Whiplash.
+The Adventures of Rocky and Bullwinkle Show opened on August 13, 1992.
+The attraction was a live stage show featuring many characters from the television series of the same name including Rocket J. Squirrel, Bullwinkle J. Moose, Boris Badenov, Natasha Fatale, Dudley Do-Right, and Snidely Whiplash.
 The 16-minute show was removed in 1993 to make way for StarToons.